MOZAMBIQUE

 Since Mozambique is not a yellow fever district it is not a requirement for the program that you have this jab (vaccination).
 Go to your doctor or a travel doctor and ask which jabs you need.
 You’ll need to know what jabs you’re up to date with and which ones you’ll need boosters on for them to make a decision.
 We’ve found the most common ones that people get are Hep A and Hep B, and that is usually just a booster/update jab.
 If you are participating in safari please get a rabies jab.

-Bring enough prescription medication with you for the entire duration of your stay.
+Bring enough prescription medication you take for the entire duration of your stay.
 Pack this in your HAND LUGGAGE.
 There is a medical unit close by and we have access to the pharmacy and hospital but it is strongly advised that you bring your medication with you.
 The language barrier can make it hard to communicate what you want, and if you are prone to something ( e.g. UTI, IBS, eczema) we have found it best if you bring a course of your usual treatment.
-We recommend bringing a basic first aid kit with headache tablets (e.g. paracetamol/ibuprofen), anti-histamines, rehydration sachets, blister plasters and some anti- block ear clearing liquid for between dives (easily available in your nearest pharmacy).
+We recommend bringing a basic first aid kit with headache tablets (e.g. paracetamol/ibuprofen), anti-histamines, rehydration sachets, blister plasters and some anti- block ear clearing liquid for between dives (easily available in your nearest boots).

 WIFI

 There is no WIFI, but you can connect through your mobile device on 3G/4G data.
-You can easily purchase a local SIM at our nearby shop and run internet/data at your own cost ( data is quite cheap in Mozambique, 5GB costs around £6).
+You can easily purchase a local SIM at our nearby shop and run internet/data at your own cost (data is quite cheap in Mozambique, 5GB costs around £6).
 Please ensure your phone is unlocked from your home network PRIOR to departure otherwise the local SIM will not work.

 THINGS TO MAKE SURE YOU'VE DONE BEFORE YOU GO